Tarun-500/frontend_interview_prepration/DSA_QUESTIONS.md

 output: 3

-### 25. Given a positive 32-bit integer n, you need to find the smallest 32-bit integer which has exactly the same digits existing in the integer n and is greater in value than n. if no such positive 32-bit integer exists, you need to return -1..
+### 25. Given a positive 32-bit integer n, you need to find the smallest 32-bit integer which has exactly the same digits existing in the integer n and is greater in value than n. if no such positive 32-bit integer exists, you need to return -1.
 input : 12
 output: 21

+### 26. Subarray sum Equals K given an array of integers nums and an integerr k, return the total number of continuous subarrays whose sum equals to k.
+input : nums = [1, 1, 1], k = 2
+output:  2